-Chocolate Truffle "Gelt" recipe for Hanukkah
+Chocolate Truffle "Gelt"

-These chocolate morsels are as rich as any to be found in Europe, then or now.
+These Hanukkah chocolate morsels are as rich as any to be found in Europe, then or now.
 Although these filled truffles cannot be flattened like a coin, they can be individually wrapped in malleable gold foil to evoke the image of metallic coins.
 Each truffle contains less than 1/8th teaspoon alcohol, which helps to "cook" the yolks in this mixture.
-One Tablespoon of orange juice can be substituted, but it will slightly alter the taste and consistency.
+One tablespoon of orange juice can be substituted, but it will slightly alter the taste and consistency.

 - Place the chocolate in a 1-quart bowl; then place the bowl in a 1-quart saucepan filled halfway with hot but not boiling water.
 Over low heat, melt the chocolate and stir to remove any lumps.

 - Remove the bowl of chocolate from the hot water bath.

 - Cut the butter into 4 pieces and gradually whisk it in, one piece at a time, until all the butter has been incorporated.

 - Whisk in the yolks until they're thoroughly combined.
 (Don't be concerned about the mixture looking grainy and separated or about using raw yolks; the yolks will essentially be "cooked" by the alcohol in the liqueur.)
 Then whisk in the cognac or other flavoring.

 - Cover and refrigerate for an hour, or until the mixture is firm but not rock hard.

 - Working quickly so that your hands do not melt the truffles, place a heaping teaspoon of chocolate in your hand.
 Press a dried cherry (or other fruit) into the center of the chocolate, and then shape the chocolate into a rough ball, about an inch in diameter, which completely encases the fruit.
 Handle the chocolate as little as possible to prevent melting.